Create a role and assign labels

 8. From the Labels tab, select Add label.

 9. Select the Labels you want to add to your role and click Save.
-For this example, we grant the label C2 for users to have access to the previously restricted schema’s field.
+For this example, grant the label C2 for users to access the previously restricted schema’s field.

 WARNING

-Incorrect label usage can break access to people and trigger policy violations.
+Incorrect label usage can break access for people and trigger policy violations.

 Note that you can also add Label to Schema, Datasets and Audiences.

 1. Create your Schema.
-For more on this, refer to this documentation.
+For more information, refer to this documentation.

 2. In the newly created Schema, we first add the Demographic details field group that contains the Nationality field.